michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.2 =
+* Added: the `getFieldValue()` method which retrieves the stored value in the option properties by specifying the field name.
+This is helpful when the section name is unknown.
 * Added: the `dumpArray()` method for the debug class.
 * Added: the `fHideTitleColumn` filed key for the meta box class's field array structure.
 This allows the user to disable the title column in the options table.
 * Added: the `addSettingField()` method that only accept one field array so that the user can use it in loops to pass multiple arrays.